|Ship name||Cutty Sark|

 In May 2007, during repair works, the ship caught fire and was considerably damaged.
 However, after reviewing the damage and successfully raising funds it was decided to restore the ship completely.
 In 2012 she was opened to the public again.

 In Wikipedia there is a detailed account on the Cutty Sark.
 The restoration work and how to visit her is shown on the webpage of the Cutty Sark Trust and the Royal Museums Greenwich.
-I took many photographs of the ship on a visit in April 2014.

 The ship model was built with sails that exquisitely show the wind blowing.
 The elegance of the fine hull is well presented.

 This model of the Cutty Sark is a beautiful,

 The ship model is 1 : 78 scale.
 Length is 116 cm, width 37 cm, height 80 cm.